chrisman/advent-of-code/2020/docs/notes.md

 an AoC dev journal

+## Day 6

+Much easier than yesterday.
+Part II slowed me down a little bit.
+I really don't like my stringToAnswer function that much because it's kind of ugly. started naming some functions[^1] and exporting them out to `/lib` for reuse

+Ben pointed out to me some of the red herrings from Day 5: you can map FBLR to 0101 and just `parseInt(row, 2) * 8 + parseInt(col, 2)`.
+I guess I don't know enough about binary math to have seen that initially.
+Maybe I'll go back and rewrite it at some point haha

+[^1]: I started skimming through https://github.com/getify/Functional-Light-JS at Cody's suggestion, and one thing that stood out to me is that this guy really does not like anonymous functions or fat arrow functions.
+The reason is that named functions are more readable because they create a context, and they improve the stack trace if your program crashes.
+I agree with these points.
+So I've been trying to do better about not just using anonymous functions all the time.

 ## Day 5

 Saturday morning doing day 5.
 Part 1 was fine and fun.
 I like doing data transformations.